 The Growing Mobile Sphere:

-The number of mobile shoppers is expected to increase by 50% over the next 2 years.
+It’s no secret that mobile-shopping is on the rise but by 2017, revenue from mobile commerce will equal 50 percent of all digital commerce in the United States.
 As mobile devices become more sophisticated, it’s important to realize that once reticent consumers are now rapidly becoming mobile consumers.

 Optimizing for the mobile experience should also be an indispensable part of the SEO process.
 Ensuring that load speeds are optimal and all critical mobile functions are in working order should create a positive experience for the user who should be viewed as a potential lead or customer.